aliabbas299792/event_manager/README.md

 # Todo
 1. Think a way of relatively efficiently queueing up multiple operations, and submitting them all and waiting on them all simultaneously - something like the `submit_and_wait()` function thought of earlier which took a lambda would be good
   - And on this topic, you'll need to document the user side visitor pattern type thing users would realistically need to use this system

+- Currently at the point where i need to check if it works, since im pretty sure its done

 2. Add in these operations:
   - `openat`
   - `opendir`